Maple Syrup

 Our sugarbush contains a mixture of old growth Sugar Maple trees and young saplings.
 We proudly sustainably utilize our resources, and do not tap younger trees.
 We also do not place multiple taps on larger trees, as it can cause stress to them and shorten their lifespan.
 Sugar Maples can produce sap for over 100 years, and we intend to keep ours happy and healthy for future generations.

 March 2022 we finally got power to our sugarbush & sugarhouse!
-This is truely a historic event which enables us to tap more of our untapped potential.
-The original land owners once used horses, oxen with gathering tanks to collect buckets of sap from over 1,500 trees.
+This is truly a historic event which enables us to tap more of our untapped potential.
+The original land owners once used horses, oxen with gathering tanks to collect buckets of sap from over 3,000 trees.
 A lot of the original equipment from decades ago can still be found in the sugarhouse or in the surrounding woods.
 Our sugarbush is not only a peaceful and tranquil forest, but also a rich historic site full of untapped stories.

 Wood Fired in Small Batches